TomasMendozaHN/YZU_smart_robot/README.md

 There are 4 Main Files:

-1. Debugging 2 & 4 --> Contains scripts that can visualize camera while printing angle/stage (respectively).
+1. Debugging 2 & 4 --> To visualize the camera stream while printing angle/stage (respectively).

-2. Environment_With_Visualization --> Contains the Environment that can visualize the camera + control the robot.
+2. Environment_With_Visualization --> Visualize the camera stream + RL Env to control robot.

-3. Environment_No_Visualization --> Contains the Environment that can control the robot (without visualization)
+3. Environment_No_Visualization --> RL Env to control robot (NO camera visualization)

 ###  HOW TO OUTPUT MLAGENTS TRAINED MODEL AS PYTORCH MODEL?